zeinnicholas/community-guidelines/templates/elementor-bug-report-form-template-04.md

 ```

 ### Steps to reproduce*
 List all steps to reproduce the issue.
 Be specific!
-We need to be able to follow the same steps you took to trigger the same issue, ideally on a clean WordPress installation.
+We need to follow the exact steps you took to reproduce the issue, ideally on a clean WordPress installation.

 ```txt
 1.